xmatters/xm-labs-remedyondemand/README.md

 * Import the BMC Remedy ITSM - Incident Communication Plan (BMCRemedyITSMIncident.zip)     http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm

 ### Assign permissions to the Communication Plan and Form
-* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan then select Access Permissions
-* Select Access Permissions then add the REST User
+* Add the REST User
-* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan then select Forms
-* Select Forms
 * Click the Mobile and Web Service drop-down menu for the Incident Alerts form
 * Select Sender Permissions then add the REST User

 ### Configure Integration Builder Constants and Endpoints
-* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan then select Integration Builder
-* Select Integration Builder
 * Click Edit Endpoints
 * For the xMatters endpoint, in Assign Endpoint add the REST User then Save Changes
 * For the Remedy On-Demand DEV endpoint, type the Base URL for the Remedy DEV environment then Save Changes